 We can customize your durable power of attorney document to state your religious beliefs, so the document will prohibit an examination by a doctor and designate how you want it determined that you cannot participate in health care decisions.

-You can give a patient advocate power to make personal care decisions you normally make for yourself.
-For example, you can give your patient advocate power to consent to or refuse medical treatment for you; arrange for mental health treatment, home health care, or adult day care; or admit you to a hospital, assisted living facility, or home for the aged.
+You can give a patient advocate power to make any personal care decisions you normally make for yourself.
+For example, you can give yourpatient advocate power to consent to or refuse medical treatment such as extraordinary measures for you; arrange for mental health treatment, home health care or adult day care; or admit you to a hospital, nursing home or home for the aged.
 You can also authorize your patient advocate to make a gift of your organs or body, to be effective upon your death.